University Medical Practice5 Pritchatts RoadEdgbastonBirmingham, B15 2QUTel: 0121 687 3055 option 1

 The nurses can give childhood vaccinations at any time.

-Dr Rummens does most of the minor surgery in the practice, mainly on Monday mornings in term-time.
+Dr Hassan does the minor surgery in the practice, mainly on Tuesday mornings in term-time: the activities include soft tissue procedures and joint injections.

 Suitable problems include sebaceous cysts, skin tags, in-growing toenails and moles.
-If you are uncertain about your problem, then please see the nurses or Dr Rummens for advice before booking an appointment.
+If you are uncertain about your problem, then please see the nurses or Dr Hassan for advice before booking an appointment.

-Please note that we accept referrals from other practices in our locality- they should be addressed to Dr Rummens.
+Please note that we accept referrals from other practices in our locality- they should be addressed to Dr Hassan.

-The nurses and Dr Rummens offer liquid nitrogen treatment for suitable skin lesions like for warts and verrucas.
+The nurses and Dr Hassan offer liquid nitrogen treatment for suitable skin lesions like for warts and verrucas.

 Travel Advice & Vaccinations